iTroxB/Bug-Hunterx/README.md

 ### Number 1

-* If you select number 1 bugHunterx will scan the type of distribution you are in, update the system and install a set of tools to prepare the Bug Bounty environment.
+* If you select number 1 bugHunterx will get the current distribution type, update repositories and system and install a set of tools to prepare the Bug Bounty environment.

 ![bugHunter](./img/bugHunterx-4.png)